Sergio2Illan/MVP-Sample/README.md

 # MVP-Sample

-Implementation a MVP architecture in a simple login with table proyect.
+Implementation a MVP architecture in a simple login with table view proyect.